-Post-receptive: The gene expression profile is concordant with an endometrium at a post-receptive stage.
+Post-receptive: The gene expression profile is concordant with an endometrium that has already passed the receptive stage.
 This could be due to a displacement of the window of implantation.
-To confirm this result, the analysis of a second biopsy on the recommended day is needed.
+To validate the predicted WOI, the analysis of a subsequent biopsy on the recommended day is needed.

-Proliferative: The gene expression profile is concordant with an endometrium at a proliferative stage.
-It is recommended to contact the ERA laboratory to evaluate the protocol in which the endometrial biopsy was performed.
+Proliferative: The gene expression profile is concordant with an endometrium that has not been exposed to progesterone or has not answered to it.
+It is recommended to contact Igenomix to evaluate the protocol in which the endometrial biopsy was performed.